Skip to content

 When you build a widget, the CLI emits two ESM entries:

 Includes the component, the adapter, and the framework.
-Drop it into any page; it works without any host setup. ~148 KB gz for a representative React widget.
+Drop it into any page and it works without host setup.
+A representative React widget weighs about 148 KB gz.

 Excludes the framework.
-Expects the host to provide react, react-dom, react-dom/client, and react/jsx-runtime via an import map. ~5 KB gz per widget plus one ~45 KB gz copy of React shared across all widgets.
+The host provides react, react-dom, react-dom/client, and react/jsx-runtime via an import map.
+Each widget weighs about 5 KB gz, plus one 45 KB gz copy of React shared across all of them.

-The host picks which to load via the import map — the widget source is identical.
+The host picks which one to load via the import map.
+The widget source is identical either way.
 See Distribution for when each makes sense and installRuntime for the helper that wires the React import map for you.

 Declarative usage uses a custom element: